an illustration of a checklist

 Tip: Learn what is a nominee director in Singapore, including responsibilities and the risks of appointing one.

 Every company in Singapore must have at least one share, with a minimum paid-up capital of 1 Singapore dollar or equivalent in any currency, and at least one shareholder.
+The share capital of a company refers to the total value of all issued shares, which determines the ownership structure.
 Private limited companies are allowed to have a maximum of 50 shareholders.

 A Singapore company can be 100% foreign-owned by a foreign corporation or an individual.
 Shareholders, who may be based anywhere in the world, have the right to attend meetings, propose changes, and make key decisions such as amending company rules, replacing directors, or closing the company.